MOST – the Bridge for Balkan Music

-The mission of MOST is to boost the music market of the Balkans, by connecting and supporting actors of the world music scene; artists, managers, festivals and institutions.
-We plan to channel the creative potential and cultural riches of the region into the European bloodstream of the industry, and ensure the sector’s sustainable growth through our complex training program.
+The mission of MOST Music is to boost the music market of the Balkans by connecting and supporting actors of the world music scene; artists, managers, festivals and institutions.
 MOST builds a bridge connecting the Balkans and the global music market, a bridge made up of personal connections, experience and exchange.

 The Balkans is a region of amazing resources and untapped potential.
 Most people associate its music with blaring brass and boisterous party tunes, but the peninsula boasts a complex and precious musical heritage that has inspired and shaped European music for several centuries and is vibrant and multifaceted to this day.

 However, music from the Balkans has still not reached its deserved place in the global market, with artists, festivals and professionals lingering in relative isolation.
 The MOST Music project aims to correct this through professional training, audience development, supporting mobility of artists and professionals, event management, platform development, policy suggestions and pilot projects, empowering the region and its representatives within a wider international context.

 Our program promotes the Balkan music sector in multiple ways.
 First of all, we promote the Balkan music industry’s sustainable growth through our complex strategies for artists, young professionals, events, venues, and even project through our project incubator.
 Secondly, we focus on long-term capacity building with training, mentoring, impact-focused investments.
 We believe in building bridges between the South East and West of Europe through personal connections and professional relationships.

 MOST targets many groups of the music industry with different programs, called pillars.
 Our four pillars target

 - bands & managers